24 Nov Surprising cycle days when you want to get even

 What’s this mean for you?

-During ovulation, keep in mind that a bump in testosterone can make you react more strongly in social situations where you feel like you’re being singled out, rejected or are experiencing extremely unfair treatment other ways.
+During ovulation, keep in mind that a naturally-occurring increase in your testosterone level can make you react more strongly in social situations where you feel like you’re being singled out, rejected or are experiencing extremely unfair treatment other ways.
 You may feel a sudden surge of anger and desire to retaliate.

 Never miss a Hormonology tip!